🔴 CISA CPG 2.0 Toolkit

 Structured Exercise Execution

-• Step-by-step scenario walkthrough log
+• Step-by-step response walkthrough log

-• Session duration and completion metadata
+• Session date, scope, and duration metadata

 📋